-Another contributing factor is that most modern logicians, if they are familiar with any of Anselm's works, are familiar with the ontological argument(s).^{19,20} But the ontological argument itself is notoriously slippery.
+Another contributing factor is that most modern logicians, if they are familiar with any of Anselm's works, are familiar with the ontological argument(s).23 But the ontological argument itself is notoriously slippery.
 Superficially, the premises appear reasonable, and the argument structure valid.
-But few people are willing to accept the strong conclusion.21 Thus, many logicians have devoted their only comment on Anselm to a discussion of the soundness and validity of the argument.22 In this section we discuss (but do not attempt to give an exhaustive summary23) the reception of the ontological argument in the last half-century or so.
+But few people are willing to accept the strong conclusion the argument purports to demonstrate24, and thus many logicians have devoted their only comment on Anselm to a discussion of the soundness, validity, or invalidity of the argument.25 In this section we